Bachelor of Science in Biomedical Engineering

 As an integral part of the overall education experience, the co-op program allows students to take on increasing levels of responsibility and to use their job knowledge and classroom learning to make meaningful contributions to the organizations in which they work.
 Many co-op graduates are hired by their co-op employer, and more than 700 companies or government organizations throughout the United States and abroad currently employ Georgia Tech Undergrad Co-op Program students.

 To learn more about Biomedical Engineering Co-op opportunities at Georgia Tech, contact Rob Rogers.
-Rob is an Assistant Director with the Division of Professional Practice, and the point person for BME students.
-Rob is located in the Savant Building, Room 103.
-His phone number is (404) 894-3320.
+Rob is a Development Co-op Advisor with the Georgia Tech Center for Career Discovery and Development, and the point person for BME students.
+Rob is located in the Bill Moore Student Success Center, 1st Floor.
+His phone number is (404) 894-1348

 Bachelor of Science in Biomedical Engineering - International Plan